British Airways has permanently suspended a large number of long-haul routes.

 Jeddah (occasional flights may still operate for Hajj in July 2021)

 Kuala Lumpur (from 28 March 2021)

 In addition, flights to Bangkok, San Jose (Costa Rica – from Gatwick) and Sydney are suspended until 30 October 2021.
-The last service to San Jose will operate on 17 April 2021.

 As ever, in the current climate, further changes cannot be ruled out.
 There are also many destinations not listed above that are not yet operating and their return depends on the easing of travel restrictions.